Skip to main content

 The plastic deformation behaviour of a prismatic beam, with a symmetrical, rectangular section, made of a metal exhibiting no work hardening, can be explored using the plastic version of the beam bending simulation presented in an earlier section.

-This page titled 7.8: Plastic deformation during beam bending is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.8: Plastic deformation during beam bending is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?